hongtao021022/hongtao021022.github.io/_pages/about.md

     - This is one of the works which we completed during the Mathematical Model competitions.

 - **Conference Papers**
-  *"NFT Popularity -- Digital Artwork and Baudrillard's Theory of Consumption Alienation"**
+  *NFT Popularity -- Digital Artwork and Baudrillard's Theory of Consumption Alienation*
-     - 6th International Conference on Economic Management and Green Development (2022)*
+     - 6th International Conference on Economic Management and Green Development (2022)

-  *"Is Democracy Equal to the Right to Vote? -- An Analysis of Substantive and Procedural Democracy in the U.S."**
+  *Is Democracy Equal to the Right to Vote? -- An Analysis of Substantive and Procedural Democracy in the U.S.*
    - PESD 2022 International Academic Conference (2022)*

-  *"The Process of Financialization in the Industrialized Economies: In the Perspective of the Credit-Money System"**
+  *The Process of Financialization in the Industrialized Economies: In the Perspective of the Credit-Money System*
      - 2nd International Conference on Economy and Finance, Enterprise Reform, and Marketing Research (2024)*

 ---